 Except for clearly identified quotes or references, all the words on this website are written by Peter.
-He has created all the images (including images of words) mostly from his own photos but has also incorporated and mashed works by other people.
+He has created all the images (including images of words) mostly from his own photos but he has also incorporated and mashed works by other people.

 Thank you, amazing artists, for creating your work and putting it out in the world.
 Peter’s photos, along with your visual works, form the raw material from which the images in this site are created.
 Peter hopes your work is honoured here.

-Special thanks to:
+Special thanks for images to:

 To the best of Peter’s knowledge this website and its contents obey and conform to common practice and all relevant copyright laws and in particular he believes no moral rights are infringed.